Astrve-Marketing-SEO/astrve/docs/home-page.md

 Ok now this for below the this section, please do not commit the changes

 see changes and then make commit message then commit, do it all in one command

+# Prompt 4
+For the next section

+Take inspiration from @page.tsx, @page.tsx, @page.tsx follow instructions for making the next section

+@page.tsx
+---